computationalcore/react-native-trivia-quiz/README.md

 The project can be built with npm or yarn, so choose one of the approach bellow in case you don't have any installed on your system.

 * Yarn is a package manager built by Facebook Team and seems to be faster than npm in general.
-[Download Yarn](https://yarnpkg.com/en/docs/install) (RECOMMENDED).
+[Download Yarn](https://yarnpkg.com/en/docs/install).
+(RECOMMENDED)

 or